nixworks/public/news/2011/06/30/index.md

 Imported fenugreek seedsfrom Egypt may be the source of highly toxic E. coli outbreaksin Germany and France that have killed at least 48 people,according to initial investigations by European scientists.

 ### [Tropical Storm Arlene, the first tropical storm of the 2011 Atlantic hurricane season, makes landfall near Cabo Rojo bringing heavy rain to Mexico and southern Texas. ](/news/2011/06/30/tropical-storm-arlene-the-first-tropical-storm-of-the-2011-atlantic-hurricane-season-makes-landfall-near-cabo-rojo-bringing-heavy-rain-to.md)
-_Context: Cabo Rojo, Hurricane Rina, Mexico, Texas, Tropical Storm Arlene, tropical storm_
+_Context: Cabo Rojo, Hurricane Rina, Mexican, Texas, Tropical Storm Arlene, tropical storm_

 ### [A 5.4 magnitude earthquake hits Nagano Prefecture in Japan, resulting in at least seven injuries. ](/news/2011/06/30/a-5-4-magnitude-earthquake-hits-nagano-prefecture-in-japan-resulting-in-at-least-seven-injuries.md)
 _Context: Japan, Nagano Prefecture_